imma/isomorphic-clojurescript-reagent-node/README.md

 ### Core

 Defines the app state, pages, and views.
+Used by client and server.

     src/demo/core.cljs

 ### Client, depends on Core

 Renders a core view.
+Compiles into `resources/public/js/client/client.js` run by the browser.

     src-client/demo/client.cljs